Would I open my door to a child in need?

 Would you open your door?

-The personal rewards of being a foster carer are priceless, because what value can you place on helping an abused child feel safe?
+The personal rewards of being a foster carer are priceless, because what value can you place on helping a child who has experienced abuse feel safe?

 In the words of our foster carers: